micro-ROS/benchmarking_shadow-builder/tutorial/01_create_plugin_time/README.md

 }
 ```

-It is mandatory to return Status::returnStatusOkay() to tell the tfa-core that
+It is mandatory to return _Status::returnStatusOkay()_ to tell the _tfa-core_ that
 the _Tag_ was handled and therefore no other plugins will be using it.

 #### Start

 The starting element will basically record a timestamp in the memory.
 How to do
-so in C programming on a Linux system would be as follow:
+so in C programming on a Linux system would be as follows:

 ```cpp
 Status Timer::runnableComments(const TFACommentInfo& cleanComment,